|Midwestern Dhamma Refuge

 - Your own food.

-- Personal toiletries, including non-toxic/non-insecticide insect repellent.
+- Personal toiletries, including insect repellent (non-toxic/non-insecticide recommended).
 All soaps and shampoos must be non-detergent based as they go directly into the ground water (castille, olive oil, or other natural products are acceptable.)

-- Outdoor clothing appropriate for the season, rugged shoes, rain gear, and a water bottle.
+- Outdoor clothing appropriate for the season, including rugged shoes and rain gear.

 - Flashlight, batteries, and alarm clock if needed.